NVentimiglia/DotNetCoreUnity3d/README.md

 - Open ScoreModel.cs, this defines our single data table
 - Open ScoreContext.cs, this defines our database
-- Note that we ensure the database is create in Programe.cs
+- Note that we ensure the database is create in Program.cs
 - Generally the database would exist outside in a shared domain and reference models from all domains.
 - The ScoreContext defines that it is using SQLite, this should really be handled by Startup